kintsugi-tax/kintsugi-tax-typescript-sdk/README.md

 **Inherit from [`SDKError`](./src/models/errors/sdkerror.ts)**:
-* [`ErrorResponse`](./src/models/errors/errorresponse.ts): Applicable to 20 of 29 methods.*
+* [`ErrorResponse`](./src/models/errors/errorresponse.ts): Applicable to 32 of 41 methods.*
 * [`HTTPValidationError`](./src/models/errors/httpvalidationerror.ts): Validation Error.
 Status code `422`.
-Applicable to 9 of 29 methods.*
+Applicable to 9 of 41 methods.*
 * [`BackendSrcExemptionsResponsesValidationErrorResponse`](./src/models/errors/backendsrcexemptionsresponsesvalidationerrorresponse.ts): Validation issues, such as missing required fields or invalid field values.
 Status code `422`.
+Applicable to 5 of 41 methods.*
-Applicable to 5 of 29 methods.*
+* [`BackendSrcRegistrationsResponsesValidationErrorResponse`](./src/models/errors/backendsrcregistrationsresponsesvalidationerrorresponse.ts): Validation error.
+Status code `422`.
+Applicable to 5 of 41 methods.*
 * [`BackendSrcTransactionsResponsesValidationErrorResponse`](./src/models/errors/backendsrctransactionsresponsesvalidationerrorresponse.ts): Status code `422`.
-Applicable to 5 of 29 methods.*
+Applicable to 5 of 41 methods.*
+* [`BackendSrcNexusResponsesValidationErrorResponse`](./src/models/errors/backendsrcnexusresponsesvalidationerrorresponse.ts): Validation error.
+Status code `422`.
+Applicable to 4 of 41 methods.*
 * [`BackendSrcProductsResponsesValidationErrorResponse`](./src/models/errors/backendsrcproductsresponsesvalidationerrorresponse.ts): Validation error.
 Status code `422`.
-Applicable to 4 of 29 methods.*
+Applicable to 4 of 41 methods.*
 * [`BackendSrcCustomersResponsesValidationErrorResponse`](./src/models/errors/backendsrccustomersresponsesvalidationerrorresponse.ts): Query parameters failed validation, such as an out-of-range page number.
 Status code `422`.
+Applicable to 3 of 41 methods.*
-Applicable to 3 of 29 methods.*
+* [`BackendSrcFilingsResponsesValidationErrorResponse`](./src/models/errors/backendsrcfilingsresponsesvalidationerrorresponse.ts): Validation error.
+Status code `422`.
+Applicable to 3 of 41 methods.*
 * [`BackendSrcAddressValidationResponsesValidationErrorResponse`](./src/models/errors/backendsrcaddressvalidationresponsesvalidationerrorresponse.ts): Validation error - Address fields failed validation or are incomplete.
 Status code `422`.
-Applicable to 2 of 29 methods.*
+Applicable to 2 of 41 methods.*
 * [`BackendSrcTaxEstimationResponsesValidationErrorResponse`](./src/models/errors/backendsrctaxestimationresponsesvalidationerrorresponse.ts): Validation Error.
 Status code `422`.
-Applicable to 1 of 29 methods.*
+Applicable to 1 of 41 methods.*
 * [`ResponseValidationError`](./src/models/errors/responsevalidationerror.ts): Type mismatch between the data returned from the server and the structure expected by the SDK.
 See `error.rawValue` for the raw value and `error.pretty()` for a nicely formatted multi-line string.

 </details>